mtkimmins/LTSDM_hack/README.md

 ---
 # TO DO LIST:
-- take pictures of box back, manual warranty, and gear compartment of cartridge
 - watch whole set of "junk" cartridges
   - record number of frames used
   - record length of time for frame transitions and frame reads